jrcasso/jrcasso/README.md

 ## Hi there 👋

 I'm Justin!
+Over the years my interests have revolved around devops tooling, automation/orchestration, and scientific computing.

-Here's some work I think is cool and would like to share:
+Here's some work I think is cool/useful and would like to share:

 ---
 ### Web Application Templates